MislavJaksic/Knowledge-Repository/Thinking/Writing/BraveNewWorld/README.md

 Alternate Thursdays were Bernard's Solidarity Service days.
 Bernard is late to the Singery.
 When he arrives Morgana Rothschild asks what instrument has he been playing.
 He answers neither.
 Twelve participants, including Bernard, perform a ritual where they sing hymns, listen to music, dance and drink soma.
+In the end they engage in drug induced sex which they call "orgy-porgy".
 Bernard feels nothing and lies to get through the ritual.

 ### Chapter 6, Part 1